Details

 What is the vessel’s ability to demonstrate history in her physical fabric?

-White Heather is a single-decked, riveted steel canal tug, built in 1932 by J.S.
+WHITE HEATHER is a single-decked, riveted steel canal tug, built in 1932 by J.S.
 Watson of Gainsborough at Beckenham on the Trent for the London Borough of St Marylebone as a refuse tug.
-She is a copy of a tug built in 1908 originally called Birmingham and then renamed Tyburn, also owned by Marylebone Council.
-Design features including a raised and covered deck along with a high central cabin were common to canal tugs of the period.
+She is a copy of a tug built in 1908 originally called BIRMINGHAM and then renamed TYBURN, also owned by Marylebone Council.
+Design features include a raised and covered deck along with a high central cabin were common to canal tugs of the period.

-White Heather’s fabric has been subject to some reconstruction or adaptation in response to her changing uses.
-Her hull of steel construction is largely as constructed, with some plating work undertaken, although some underwater plates were welded rather than rivetted.
+WHITE HEATHER’s fabric has been subject to some reconstruction or adaptation in response to her changing uses.
+Her hull of steel construction is largely as constructed, with some plating work undertaken, although some underwater plates were welded rather than riveted.
 In 1972 she was converted for residential and cruising purposes.
 Her accommodation spaces have been updated over time.
 Modern coatings and specialized preparations have been used to minimize deterioration.

 She was originally fitted with a single 2-cylinder semi-diesel Robey Lincoln engine giving 44hp at 400 rpm.
 In 1958 this was replaced with a Lister Freedon Engine which developed 32hp at 1500 rpm.
 She has subsequently been fitted with a 4 litre 6-cylinder Toyota 2H diesel engine 104HP obtained from a Landcruiser.
 She is now on her fourth engine.